ioanaverebi/ioanaverebi/cleversort/cleversort.md

+# Cleversort

-*cleversort* is a workflow based collaboration application: [cleversort.com](https://cleversort.com/).
+*Cleversort* is a workflow based collaboration application: [cleversort.com](https://cleversort.com/).
+The mobile application was developed with React Native, uses a Firebase as a backend, including Cloud Functions to handle notifications and database updates and also makes use of Google OAuth.

 It manages checklists and tasks:
 <div>